sevesalm/Bugfree-Old/README.md

 ## Deployment

 Deployment is done using [Ansible](https://www.ansible.com).
-Make sure these conditions hold:
+Prerequisites:

-- Ubuntu server (16.10)
+- Ubuntu Server 16.10
+- PostgreSQL 9.6 with database 'bugfree'
 - ssh connection
 - no ssh passphrase
 - no sudo password